SuperViz/samples/readme.md

 Besides samples, we want this project to:

-- Deploys to CodeSandbox - _planned_
-- GitOps to update SuperViz SDK version before (in a separate branch) and after a new version is released - _planned_
+- GitOps to update the SuperViz SDK version before (in a separate branch) and after a new version is released - _in progress_
 - User Interface Automatic Tests - _planned_